James is a photographer based in London.

 A Greyhound bus as a bed makes for long days and short nights.

-Upon returning to the UK, I assisted some of the leading editorial and advertising photographers before taking on commissions of my own.
+Upon returning to the UK, James assisted some of the leading editorial and advertising photographers before taking on commissions of his own.

-This led me to work with a large variety of clients from newspapers and magazines to design companies and advertising agencies.
+This led him to work with a large variety of clients from newspapers and magazines to design companies and advertising agencies.

 Touch wood, that has yet to happen.

-A natural approach, working primarily with daylight and in a variety of situations has enabled me to build up a body of work across many genres.
+A natural approach, working primarily with daylight and in a variety of situations has enabled him to build up a body of work across many genres.

 The Landscape Photographer of the Year competition.